BensThoughts/zero-rabbit/README.md

 ```javascript
 rabbit.ackAll(channel)
 ```
+*channel* is the name you gave to the channel, read rabbit.ack() above for more info.

 Acknowledge all outstanding messages on the channel.
 This is a “safe” operation, in that it won’t result in an error even if there are no such messages.

 **Nack**